ibm-cloud-docs/solution-tutorials/coligo.hidden.md

 > :warning: WORK-IN-PROGRESS

 In this tutorial, you will learn about Coligo by deploying an image classification application.
-The application is made up of a frontend and a backend component.
-The frontend component is a web application that users will use to upload images.
-This web application will send the uploaded images to the backend component for processing.
-The backend will store the images into an {{site.data.keyword.cos_short}} "bucket" and then initiate a "batch" job to process all of the images uploaded to the bucket - one job task per image.
-A batch job is a collection of tasks where each task performs exactly one action and then exits.
-This processing will involve passing the image to the {{site.data.keyword.visualrecognitionshort}} service to determine what is in the image.
-The result from the {{site.data.keyword.visualrecognitionshort}} service will be stored into another folder in the same bucket.
-And finally, the results of those scans will then be visible on the web application.
+You will create a Coligo project, target the project and deploy Coligo components - applications, jobs to the project.
+You will learn how to bind {{site.data.keyword.cloud_notm}} services to your Coligo components.
+You will also understand the auto-scaling capability of Coligo where instances are scaled up or down (to zero) based on incoming workload.
 {:shortdesc}

 Coligo aims to create a platform to unify the deployment of functions, applications, batch jobs (run-to-completion workloads), and pre-built containers to Kubernetes-based infrastructure.
 It provides a "one-stop-shop" experience for developers, enabling higher productivity and faster time to market.
 It is delivered as a managed service on the cloud and built on open-source projects (Kubernetes, Istio, Knative, Tekton, etc.).

-Kubernetes is a complex product that requires developers to understand a lot of configuration knobs in order to properly run their applications.
-Developers need to carry out repetitive tasks, such as installing dependencies and configuring networking rules.
-They must generate configuration files, manage logging and tracing, and write their own CI/CD scripts using tools like Jenkins.
-Before they can deploy their containers, they have to go through multiple steps to containerize their source code in the first place.

-Coligo helps developers by hiding many of these tasks, simplifying container-based management and enabling you to concentrate on writing code.
+Coligo helps developers by hiding many of the complex tasks like configuration, dependency management etc., Coligo simplifies container-based management and enables you to concentrate on writing code.
 It also makes available many of the features of a serverless platform, such as "scale-to-zero".

 ## Objectives
 {: #objectives}